vishvpatel-97/Covid-19-Detection-Project/README.md

 To build a CNN (image classification) model for detecting COVID-19 and create a complete end to end Project.

 ## X-ray Dataset:
-Dataset of X-ray Images are taken from Kaggle.
+- Dataset of X-ray Images are taken from Kaggle.
+- Entire model is trained on total around 325 images.
+- For testing I have used around 50 images.

+## Loss & Accuracy

+## Accuracy:

+## Loss: